When working with Python for AI software, you'll often encounter pip

 Step 4: Installing PyTorch with pip (Supporting CUDA 11.8, 12.4, 12.6)

-PyTorch is a commonly used module for AI software that supports GPU acceleration (requires an NVIDIA graphics card and CUDA).
-We will install different CUDA versions of PyTorch using Windows as an example.
+PyTorch is a commonly used module in AI software that supports GPU acceleration (requiring an NVIDIA graphics card and CUDA).
+Here's how to install PyTorch with different CUDA versions on Windows.

 - Enter